anishst/JmeterDocker/README.md

-# Jmeter with Docker
+# Jmeter with Jenkins and Docker

-Run Jmeter tests in a docker container.
+Run Jmeter tests in a docker container using Jenkins Pipeline.
 Current version being used in Dockerfile is 5.4.1

 ## How to use in Jenkins